kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

  - `max_results`<br>
  This is an optional field.
-If non-zero it specifies the maximum length of the `block_metadata` list that the client wants to process in a given `GetDeltaResponse` element.
+If non-zero it specifies the maximum length of the `block_metadata` list that the client wants to process in a given `GetMetadataDeltaResponse` element.
  The plugins will determine an appropriate value if 0, and is always free to send less than the requested maximum.